 The CTAP Automobile Refinishing presentation [PPT] identifies both similarities and differences between the two (2) regulations (state and federal), as well as identifying key features of both.
 Additionally, a presentation [PDF] on the specific aspects of 6H and some elements of 326 IAC 8-10, was created to assist air inspectors when visiting auto body refinishing or collision repair facilities.

 Regarding 40 CFR 63, Subpart HHHHHH (6H or the U.S. EPA Autobody Rule), Indiana collaborated with five (5) other states (Illinois, Michigan, Minnesota, Ohio and Wisconsin) to develop informational tools to help autobody shops comply with 6H.
-The results of this collaboration can be found within the Environmental Results Program (ERP) for Autobody Refinishing Shops Project [PDF].

 The State of Wisconsin hosts the website where informational tools can be found.